Logical Phase Transitions: Understanding Collapse in LLM Logical Reasoning: Related Work

 \textbf{LLM Logical Reasoning.} Prior work spans three main directions: (1) \textbf{Linear Reasoning (LR)} methods such as Naive Prompting and Chain-of-Thought~\citep{COT-2022chain}; (2) \textbf{Aggregative Reasoning (AR)} approaches~\citep{CLOVER-ICLR-2024divide, Cumulative-reasoning-2023-TsinghuIIIS, TOT-2023tree, Determlr-ACL-2024-RenDaGaoling} that combine multiple reasoning trajectories; and (3) \textbf{Symbolic Reasoning (SR)} frameworks~\citep{NL2FOL-2023harnessing, Baseline-Aristotle2024xu, Symbolic-COT-2024faithful, LogicAgent-2025-ours} that integrate LLMs~\citep{Gpt4-2023gpt, DeepseekR1-2025deepseek, LLM-survey-2023survey} with explicit logic modules~\citep{LogicLM-2023}.
 While these methods improve surface performance through guided or modular reasoning, they offer limited insight into how reasoning behavior changes with increasing logical complexity.

-\textbf{Logical Reasoning Capacity Analysis.} Recent work analyzes LLM reasoning fidelity, compositionality, and failure modes~\citep{Reasoning-survey-2022towards, multi-step-2024exploring}.
+\textbf{Logical Reasoning Capacity Analysis.} Recent work analyzes LLM reasoning fidelity, compositionality, and failure modes~\citep{Reasoning-survey-2022towards, multi-step-2024exploring,fang2025dualvla}.
 Studies such as InfoQA~\citep{InfoQA-ICLR2025-XiuyingChen-MBZUAI}, CoT-Valve~\citep{CoT-Valve-ACL2025-NUS}, and symbolic Monte Carlo supervision~\citep{Sym-MC-EMNLP2025-Sheffield} investigate capacity limits, chain-length controllability, and the role of symbolic trajectories, while \textit{Apple}~\citep{illusion-of-thinking-Nips2025-Apple} shows that frontier LMMs suffer sharp reasoning collapses in tasks such as Tower of Hanoi as complexity increases.
-However, these analyses rely on coarse difficulty proxies and do not provide a principled framework for quantifying logical complexity itself or characterizing collapse behaviors.
+However, their setting focuses on procedural execution in structured puzzles, whereas we study symbolic logical reasoning under explicit propositional/FOL structure; the two works therefore differ in complexity definition, evaluation target, and intervention scope.
+More broadly, these analyses rely on task-specific or coarse difficulty proxies and do not provide a principled framework for quantifying logical complexity itself or characterizing collapse behaviors.